How to Get Rid of Indigestion: 6 Remedies

 Indigestion is discomfort felt in your abdomen.
 It is incredibly common, and describes a collection of symptoms rather than a specific disease.
 However, persistent indigestion could indicate one of many conditions that could worsen if left untreated.
 Indigestion symptoms can include:

 - Stomach pain

 - Uncomfortable fullness after eating a meal

 - Gurgling stomach

-- Avoiding goods that are high in acid, like tomatoes or citrus fruits
+- Avoid acidic foods, like tomatoes or citrus fruits

 - Avoid spicy foods

 - Eat small meals

 What’s the difference between indigestion and heartburn?